 No Surprises Act

-What is “balance billing” (also known as “surprise billing”)?
+What is “balance billing” (sometimes called “surprise billing”)?

-When you see a health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
-You may have other costs or be required to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.
+When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
+You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.

 Copayment: is a defined dollar amount a patient pays for medical expenses.
 With many health plans, a patient pays 100 percent of costs out-of-pocket until they have met their deductible.
 After meeting the deductible, a patient pays a copayment (often shortened to “copay”).